Say NO TO N.A.I.S!!!! Here is another good site to check out about NAIS!Read this cute poem about N.A.I.S.

 Hi!
 Welcome to the site of Happy Tailz Farm.
-Go grab yourself a cup of coffee, sit down, relax, take your shoes off and take a look around.
+Grab yourself a cup of coffee, sit down, relax, take your shoes off, prop up your feet and take a look around.
 If you have any questions or comments please feel free to contact usPlease take a moment to sign our guest book We would love to hear from you.

-First off, I would like to tell you a little about ourselves....
-Happy Tailz Farm is home to my husband of 18 years Ron, our two children, our daughter, Aletha, 16 years old, and son Aaron, who is 13 years old, 2 cats, 3 dogs, a lab and a Chihuahua who are our house dogs and a livestock guardian Komandor, who thinks he is a lap dog<G>, a rooster and 3 hens, a herd of Nigerian Dwarf dairy goats and myself, Aletha.
+A little bit about ourselves.
+Happy Tailz Farm is home to my husband Ron, 3 dogs, a rooster and 5 hens and a herd of Nigerian Dwarf dairy goats and myself, Aletha.
 We all live together on an 11 acre farm in Mayville, Michigan.
 We have had goats since 1996 but we actively got into the Nigerian Dwarf breed exclusively in 1998.
 We began showing our Nigerians in May of 1999 in Lancaster, Ohio and went on to catch 3 more shows in Michigan that year.
 From that time on, we have been bitten by the show bug ever since.
 We hope to see you at some of the shows and if you do, please take a minute and stop by and say Hello!
 We would be more than happy to talk goats with you!
 One of my favorite past times!

-Due to my husband suffering a stroke in 07, we no longer show our beautiful nigerians, its just too hard on him, but we still strive to breed correct show quality animals.
-I am hoping in the very near future to be able to attend at least the Michigan shows and a Indiana show, but we shall see.
+Due to my husband suffering a stroke in 07, we no longer hit the show circuit hard with our beautiful nigerians, as its just too hard on him, but we do try and get to two or three shows a year.
+Hopefully with each passing year I will be able to attend more shows but at this time, two or three is about all we can do..but that's ok,

 We tested for CAE (Caprine Arthritis Encephalitis) with negative results as of 7/16/07.
-We also do random Johnes and CL testing, with negative results as of 7/30/07.
+We also did random Johnes and CL testing at the time also with negative results..
 We also make sure we test every new addition and all goats that have left the farm to attend shows.
 We have never had any CL (Caseous Lymphadenitis) abscesses on our farm.
+In April of 2010 we did a whole herd testing for CL; again with negative results.

 Home Bucks Does